Run Managed Patch task

 The Run Managed Patch task automatically deploys verified third-party software updates for supported products via Munki client software.
 Optionally, you can also configure the task to prompt users to install Apple OS updates for unmanaged Apple devices not enrolled in Device Management for Apple.

-To update the Apple OS version on your devices, see Update OS on Apple devices.
+To update the Apple OS version on your devices, see Update OS version on Apple devices.

-To update App Store purchases on your devices, see Manage App Store purchases.
+To update App Store purchases on your devices, see App management.

 We manually test and validate each patch in our repository to ensure it successfully installs and does not contain notable bugs.
 When we approve a patch as production-ready, its approval status changes from testing to production.
 When you add a Run Managed Patch task, the task defaults to install production patches only, but you can change that to install patches with a status of testing if required.